isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 11.&nbsp;Sir, this is a sad story.
 But what is worse is that it is not an isolated case.

 {:start="12"}
 12.&nbsp;With your permission, Mr Speaker, may I ask the Clerks to distribute a handout?
 Sir, Members may also access these materials through the portal, MP@SGPARL App.
-Sir, Handout 6 sets out several other accounts - Students, women, working adults, and their loved ones.&nbsp;
+Sir, [Handout 6](/files/MinLaw_Handout___Real_Life_Stories_of_Online_Harms_and_Community_Guidelines__1_.pdf)sets out several other accounts - Students, women, working adults, and their loved ones.&nbsp;

 {:start="13"}
 13.&nbsp;Online harms affect not only individuals and their families, but also the confidence and the trust of our society as a whole.